NoahTidwell/readme-gen-python/README.md

-# Python README Generator
+# README Generator - Python

 ##  Description:
-This is a README generator written in Python.
-Answer the prompts and a README will be automatically generated.
+This is a python script that will prompt the user with a variety of questions about their program/project.
+The answers to the prompts will be used to automatically generate a README file for the user's project. /n

 ##  Installation:
-Clone the github repo and execute program to begin prompts.
+Clone github repository and run program. /n

 ##  Usage:
-Use this project to automate your READMEs
+Use this project to automate the creation process of a README for a project. /n

 ##  Contributions:
-github pull request or email
+Github pull request or Email.